Idiosync

 7×8.
 56 Stuff Remixes Itself

-A number of original tracks by various artists shuffled with remixes which participants did for each other.
+A convenient opportunity to compare a number of original tracks with their remixed versions which some artists made for each other.